 Beach Hats & Bathing Suits

-My favorite bathing suits for Marin are from Hanna Andersson, Pearl Street Swim, and Monica & Andy.
-I shared some of my favorite sustainable one piece bathing suits here, the one I am wearing in these photos is the fish-print from Fisch (I’d say it runs a little small).
+My favorite bathing suits for Marin are from Hanna Andersson and Bonbon, I shared some of my favorite sustainable one piece bathing suits here, the one I am wearing in these photos is the fish-print from Fisch (I’d say it runs a little small).
 She has a Patagonia sun hat that I can sometimes get her to keep on her head and Babiators for sunglasses.
-I really like this trucker hat I got from Heidi Merrick especially to wear in the water.
+I’ve had my Brixton Joanna straw hat for years and it provides great coverage at the beach.